JonaPlaz/docker-env-for-drupal/README.md

 ## Drush Install

 Drush allows, in particular, to enable the installed modules, in command lines.
-In root of your drupal directory, at the same level of `composer.json` file : `composer require drush/drush`
+In root of your drupal directory, at the same level of `composer.json` file : `composer require predis/predis` `composer require drush/drush`  `cp modules/contrib/redis/example.services.yml sites/default/redis.services.yml`

 ## Redis